Sharly-Chess/sharly-chess.github.io/docs/network/permissions.en.md

 Each access level corresponds to a fixed and predefined set of permissions.

-## Description des niveaux d'accès
+## Description of the access levels

 {% include_relative access-levels-details-en.md  %}